cmp-202/ssh2shell/README.md

 Prompt detection override:
 -------------------------
 The following objects have been added to the host object making it possable to override Prompt string values used with regular expressions to detect the prompt on the server and what type it is.
-Being able to change these values enables you to easily manage all sorts of prompt options for any number of servers all configured slightly different or even completely different be it vi one to one connections or a more complex tunneling configuration each host will have its own values based on the configuration you make in you host object.
+Being able to change these values enables you to easily manage all sorts of prompt options for any number of servers all configured slightly different or even completely different be it vi one to one connections or a more complex tunnelling configuration each host will have its own values based on the configuration you make in you host object.

 These do not need to be altered or even added to the host object because internaly the default will be set to the values below.
 If it finds you have provided a new value then that value will override the interal default.